Tears Are Not Enough | |||||||||||||

 |

-On Saturday (February 9, 1985) we flew to Toronto to prepare for the mammoth recording session planned for the following day.
-During the four-hour flight from Vancouver to Toronto I reviewed the lyric sheet with David Foster, Bryan Adams and Mike Reno.
-We talked about who should sing which line.
-We decided we'd start with Canadian legend Gordon Lightfoot ("As everyday goes by ..."), then move to Burton Cummings ("How can we close our eyes ..."), then to Anne Murray, Joni Mitchell, and so on (for the complete list, click here).
-The session took place on Sunday, February 10.
-It was a cold, windy day, and the ground was covered in snow.
+On Saturday (February 9, 1985) Foster, Adams and I flew from Vancouver to Toronto to prepare for the mammoth recording session planned for the following day.
+During the four-hour flight we reviewed the lyric sheet and discussed who should sing which line.
+We decided we'd start with Canadian legend Gordon Lightfoot ("As everyday goes by ..."), then move to Burton Cummings ("How can we close our eyes ..."), then Anne Murray, Joni Mitchell, and so on (for the complete list, click here).
+The session took place on Sunday, February 10, 1985.
+It was a cold, windy day.
+The ground was covered in snow.
 Regardless, hundreds of fans gathered outside Manta Studios to watch the "stars" arrive.
 Gordon Lightfoot drove himself to the studio in an old pick-up truck.
-Neil Young and Joni Mitchell arrived by taxi with Neil's manager, Elliot Roberts.
+Neil Young and Joni Mitchell arrived by taxi.
 Platinum Blonde arrived in a white stretch limousine.
 Just as Quincy Jones had done in Los Angeles, David posted a sign at the entry to the studio that said, "Leave your egos at the door".
 Everyone gave 200%, and at the end of the day we had the makings of a magical record. |

 ||||||||||||